You and the EBU

 The benefits of membership

-Membership of the EBU enables you to take part in a wide and varied programme of competitions, tournaments and simultaneous events and you can also receive our bi-monthly, exclusive members’ magazine, English Bridge and our EBU diary (if you are an EBU member via a club you qualify for these benefits through earning magazine points).
+Membership of the EBU enables you to take part in a wide and varied programme of competitions, tournaments and simultaneous events and you can also receive our exclusive members’ magazine, English Bridge four times a year and our annual EBU diary (if you are an EBU member via a club you qualify for these benefits through earning magazine points).

 When you join